TPAKTOPucm/little-labs/README.md

-# ez-labs
+# little-labs
-This repository destined for simple labs containing less than 6 files
+This repository destined for labs which containing less than 6 files